isomerpages/imh-smhc/index.md

       title: Mental Wellbeing
       description: SMHC is a platform where professionals gather to exchange ideas and discuss ways to improve the mental health of our population.
+  - infobar:
+      title: Gan Kim Yong, Minister for Health
+      subtitle: "Quote by "
+      description: '"Mental wellness is important for everyone, regardless of age or background.
+We must work together to create a culture that values and supports mental health."'
   - infopic:
       title: Our Organisers
       url: /